Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

 The median taxpayer income in Greenwich is $77,917, with an average of $120,158, according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-Nationally, this is exceptionally high compared to Greater Sydney's median income of $60,817 and average income of $83,003.
-As of September 2025, estimated incomes are approximately $84,820 (median) and $130,804 (average), based on Wage Price Index growth of 8.86% since financial year 2023.
-According to the 2021 Census figures, Greenwich's household, family, and personal incomes rank highly nationally, between the 96th and 97th percentiles.
-Income brackets show that 38.9% (1,959 individuals) earn over $4,000 weekly, contrasting with surrounding regions where 30.9% fall within the $1,500 - $2,999 range.
-Higher earners make up a substantial presence in Greenwich, with 49.7% exceeding $3,000 weekly earnings.
+This is notably higher than Greater Sydney's median income of $60,817 and average income of $83,003.
+By September 2025, estimates suggest a median income of approximately $84,820 and an average of $130,804, based on Wage Price Index growth of 8.86% since financial year 2023.
+Data from the 2021 Census places Greenwich's household, family, and personal incomes between the 96th and 97th percentiles nationally.
+Income brackets show that 38.9% of the community earns more than $4,000 weekly (1,959 individuals), contrasting with surrounding regions where 30.9% fall within the $1,500 - $2,999 range.
+A substantial portion, 49.7%, exceeds $3,000 weekly earnings.
 After housing costs, residents retain 87.1% of their income, reflecting strong purchasing power.
 The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income